pchaberski/cars/documentation/3_experimentation_setup.md

 - Loss function used
 - Optimizer type and its most important settings (learning rate and weight decay)
 - Learning rate scheduler type
-- Network hyperparameters: dropout rate in classifier, last layer size
+- Network hyperparameters: dropout rate in the classifier, last layer size
-- Number of epochs before early stopping was triggered
+- Number of epochs passed before early stopping was triggered
 - Best (minimum) training and validation loss and best (maximum) training and validation accuracy
-- Tags linking the experiment to sections of documentation
+- Tags linking the experiment to specific sections in documentation
 - Additional experiment description

 ![Part of a Neptune main dashboard](img/34_1_neptune_dashboard.png "Part of a Neptune main dashboard")